Guide to Employee Groups

 Appointments held by a student working toward completing an undergraduate (bachelor's) degree.
 An international student must be enrolled for at least 12 credit hours per term (6 hours for non-internationals) at the University of Illinois.
 FWS Student Employment—requires enrollments in 12 credit hours and an award of Federal Work Study on the UIUC campus.
 Payment is made on a bi-weekly basis (Wednesdays).
 More information about student employment can be found at the Office of Student Financial Aid.

 The * as the second character of the eclass for academic employee groups is determined based on service basis of the employee/job and benefits eligibility.
 The * as the second character of the eclass for civil service employee is based on number of hours per pay period, exempt or non-exempt status, and benefits eligibility, and if the position is a part of a feeder system.
-For assistance with the civil service eclass structure, please contact the Staff Human Resources office at (217) 333-2136.
+For assistance with the civil service eclass structure, please contact the Illinois Human Resources office at (217) 333-2136.